Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 - **Images** represent the number of frames the animation will use.
 - **Rate** is the playback rate.
 The units are game ticks per frame (effectively millisecond per frame)
 - **width/height**  x and y size of the animation frame.
 The x value cannot be zero.
 Blender is rounding up the view so click into the value field to get the exact value.
-X value is the distance by witch the next frame will be offset.
+X value is the distance by which the next frame will be offset.
 Y is not used, but if you want a texture animation to scroll vertically instead of horizontally, specify a width of 256.

 To illustrate, we can see how it is set on the imported blfact0.